Code-Institute-Submissions/windsurf_event/README.md

 ##### User Stories
   * As a user - I am immediately aware what the nature of the site is and its purpose
-  * As a user - I can navigate through the recipes by various means i.e. Feature Slider, Navigation dropdown
+  * As a user - I can navigate through the surf event by various means i.e. Navigation dropdown
   * As a user - I can browse the site without being a logged in user
   * As a user - I can create a user profile, and log in and out
-  * As a user - I can add, edit and delete my own recipes through my user account
+  * As a user - I can add, edit and delete my own surf events through my user account
-  * As a user - I can rate a recipe once, as long as I am logged in user
   * As a user - I receive an error message if I am unable to login or register
   * As a user - I am able to access the site on mobile or tablet and have a similar experience as a desktop device
-  * As a user - I can search for a recipe to filter my results
+  * As a user - I register for a surf event
-  * As a user - I can filter recipes based on recipe tags
-  * As a user - I am able to see the total number of recipes in a category
+  * As a user - I am able to see all registerd surf event attendees
-  * As a user - I am able to see the details of the recipe
+  * As a user - I am able to see the details the registered event
-  * As a user - I am prompted to sign up or add a recipe if a category is empty
-  * As a user - I am able to page through categories if there are more than 6 results.

 Features
 -----------------------------------------